Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Sandals South Coast: Check rates and availability

-Overwater bungalows: Panama
+Overwater bungalows in Panama

 This sleepy island chain attracts sun lovers who want to escape the crowds, and it’s home to mainly eco-friendly digs, powered by solar panels and lit by candles at night.